asyncapi/generator/README.md

 Options:
   -V, --version                  output the version number -d, --disable-hook <hookType>  disable a specific hook type --debug                        enable more specific errors in the console.
-At the moment it only shows specific errors about filters.
-Keep in mind that as a result errors about template are less descriptive
   -i, --install                  installs the template and its dependencies (defaults to false) -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating -o, --output <outputDir>       directory where to put the generated files (defaults to current directory)